iamqiss/Pixelle/maintable/src/backend/storage/aio/README.md

 The main reasons *not* to use Direct IO are:

 - Without AIO, Direct IO is unusably slow for most purposes.
-- Even with AIO, many parts of postgres need to be modified to perform explicit prefetching.
+- Even with AIO, many parts of maintable need to be modified to perform explicit prefetching.
-- In situations where shared_buffers cannot be set appropriately large, e.g. because there are many different postgres instances hosted on shared hardware, performance will often be worse than when using buffered IO.
+- In situations where shared_buffers cannot be set appropriately large, e.g. because there are many different maintable instances hosted on shared hardware, performance will often be worse than when using buffered IO.